 We are a place that trains the best teachers.
 But we also address the full gamut of the human experience: from human movement, language and hearing, and innovations for youth both in and out of the classroom.

-While at the Curry School you study under some of the most respected faculty in their fields.
+While at the UVA School of Education and Human Development you study under some of the most respected faculty in their fields.
 But your time in the classroom is just the beginning.
 For us, the real goal is about making an impact out in the world.
-Undergraduates at the Curry School connect in-classroom studies with relevant research and hands-on experiences in the field, all the while receiving a high level of support.
+Undergraduates at the School of Education connect in-classroom studies with relevant research and hands-on experiences in the field, all the while receiving a high level of support.

 This combination of rigorous studies and real-world application creates ample opportunities upon graduation, whether you wish to enter the workforce directly or apply for advanced degrees.

 You may be surprised at some of the majors we offer, such as Communication Disorders, Kinesiology, and Youth & Social Innovation, and of course Teacher Ed.
 We also have minors in Global Studies in Education and Health & Well-Being.
 Our programming reflects our focus on the overall improvement of the human experience.
-We are excited to show you more about the possibilities at Curry for an impactful and exciting career.
+We are excited to show you more about the possibilities at the School of Education and Human Development for an impactful and exciting career.

 If you would like to learn more about our undergraduate programs, please visit us at one of our many in-person information sessions.

 OUR STRENGTH IN NUMBERS